Just01D/Inventory-Management-Project-ETG-Internship/README.md

 This function helps us to remove a product from the cart and it accordingly updates the inventory and your cart about the deletion of the product from your cart i.e if you remove a roduct from the cart the quatity of the product in the inventory will be updated.

 #### Checkout
 It will show you your cart and produce a bill of the products in your cart.
 The bill will be timestamped and this is done my importing the datetime module.
+All the products that was bought is also saved in the sales.json file too.

 #### Help
 As it is a menu driven IMS, this functionality helps us to see all the option on the menu.